crpietschmann/portfolio/_posts/2009-11-12-getting_started_bing_maps_silverlight_control_version_1_rtw.markdown

 </ul>
 <h3><a rel="nofollow" href="/images/postsBingMapsRTW_BasicMapWithDevAccountSignUpWarning.png"><img style="border-right-width: 0px; display: inline; border-top-width: 0px; border-bottom-width: 0px; margin-left: 0px; border-left-width: 0px; margin-right: 0px" title="BingMapsRTW_BasicMapWithDevAccountSignUpWarning" src="/images/postsBingMapsRTW_BasicMapWithDevAccountSignUpWarning_thumb.png" border="0" alt="BingMapsRTW_BasicMapWithDevAccountSignUpWarning" width="244" height="179" align="right" /></a>Setting Up a Bing Maps Developer Account</h3>

-When running the above example you may have noticed the &ldquo;<em>Invalid Credentials.
-Sign up for a developer account at: </em><a rel="nofollow" href="http://www.microsoft.com/maps/developers"><em>http://www.microsoft.com/maps/developers</em></a>&rdquo; message being displayed over top of the Map.
+When running the above example you may have noticed the &ldquo;*Invalid Credentials.
+Sign up for a developer account at: *<a rel="nofollow" href="http://www.microsoft.com/maps/developers">*http://www.microsoft.com/maps/developers*</a>&rdquo; message being displayed over top of the Map.
 This is because in order for you to use the Silverlight Map control within an application, Microsoft is requiring you to setup a Developer Account for the domain you will be hosting your application in.
 <h5>Setup a Bing Maps Developer Account</h5>
 <ul>
 <li>Go to the Bing Maps Account Center at <a rel="nofollow" href="https://www.bingmapsportal.com">https://www.bingmapsportal.com</a> </li>